-“The lakes appear clean, but some areas are actually unsuspectingly acidic and contaminated,” alumna, hydrogeologist and University of Tasmania honours student Olivia Wilson (BSc 2019) said.
+“The lakes appear clean, but some areas are actually unsuspectingly acidic and contaminated,” up-and-coming hydrogeologist and University of Tasmania honours student Olivia Wilson said.

-“Rivers and lakes impacted by mining activities tend to be quite orange due to their high metal content – it’s obvious you should not drink it or swim in it – but the Blue Lakes are a lot clearer so there’s less awareness that it’s a contaminated site.
+“Rivers and lakes impacted by mining activities tend to be quite orange due to their high metal content – it’s obvious you should not drink it or swim in it – but the Little Blue Lake is a lot clearer so there’s less awareness that it’s a contaminated site.

-“We think the blue appearance is a reflection from small clay particles which exist in the Blue Lakes in high amounts,” she said.
+“We think the blue appearance is a reflection from small clay particles which exist in the Little Blue Lake in high amounts,” she said.

 From 1874 to the early 1980s, miners extracted tonnes of tin from the Endurance tin mine within the eucalypt forests of North-East Tasmania.